JakubOchnik/cuda-mandelbrot/README.md

 ![Mandelbrot set](docs/mandelbrot_cover.jpg)

 ## How to use it?
-The whole execution process is defined by macros.
+The whole execution process is defined by constants.
-In order to modify program parameters, you only need to modify the ```params.h``` file.
+In order to modify parameters of the program, you only need to modify the ```params.h``` file.
 ```
 WIDTH			- width of the output image
 HEIGHT			- height of the output image